 Indulge in Hamburg’s Craft Beer Scene

 One thing I love in particular about Hamburg is that it is the epicenter of craft beer in Germany.
 Many would be quick to say that Berlin reigns king, but I beg to differ.
 I have always found Hamburg on the cusp of something bigger and the brewers in Hamburg more willing to experiment.
 Maybe it is the Nordic feel to the city?
 Or maybe the locals just have this ingenuity about that that inspires them to go big or go home.
 Whatever it is- I’m diggin’ it.
-I have a craft beer guide coming out soon.
-Be on the lookout for it!
+Click here to read about craft beer in Hamburg.

 Check out Awesome Hamburg Street Art, Markets, and Everyday Life

 Hamburg has a unique feel to the city compared to that of what you’ll find in other parts of Germany.
 There are a few weekend markets in Frankfurt, but perhaps nothing as cool as the ones you will inevitably stumble upon in Hamburg.
 Street art rules the streets and the locals go about their everyday routine in such a cool and careless manner.
 Down where I live in Frankfurt, life is stiff and everyone looks slightly more stressed than our neighbors in the north.
-I must say I prefer the effortlessness of the north.8 Alternative Things to Do in Hamburg, Germany During Winter @cometohamburg #travel Click To Tweet
+I must say I prefer the effortlessness of the north.

 Trace Someone’s Search for a Better Life at Emigration Museum BallinStadt